Supply Chain Forecasting Software

-- How to enabled causal forecasting in your company using a new technique which leverages attributes rather than the traditional technique requiring placing regression formulas into the forecasting application.
+- How to enabled causal forecasting in your company using a new technique that leverages attributes.
+Rather than the traditional technique requiring placing regression formulas into the forecasting application.

-- How different vendors approach lifecycle planning, and a novel approach to lifecycle forecasting which greatly reduces the effort involved.
+- How different vendors approach lifecycle planning and a novel approach to lifecycle forecasting, which significantly reduces the effort involved.

-- How to determine what component of your product database is unforecasteable, and what to do about unforecastable products.
+- How to determine what component of your product database is unforecastable, and what to do about unforecastable products.

 - Why big consulting companies often cannot help you select the appropriate forecasting application for your needs.

 - How the Lewandowski forecast algorithm relates to forecasting simulation.

 - Why supply chain and product database simplification is critical to improving forecast accuracy.